cincheo/jsweet/README.md

 With JSweet, you take advantage of all the Java tooling (IDE's, Maven, ...) to program real JavaScript applications using the latest JavaScript libraries.

-## A first taste
+## Java -> TypeScript -> JavaScript

-To give you a first taste of what you get when using JSweet, you can consider this simple Java program:
+Hare is a first taste of what you get when using JSweet.
+Consider this simple Java program:

 ```java
 package org.jsweet;